GhMathis/oracle/README.md

 # oracle

-This repositorry contain a method to compare metagenomics and metabarcoding.
+This repositorry contains a method to compare metagenomics and metabarcoding.

 ## Workflow